2017 CAAM Documentary Fund

 - Will the project appeal not only to Asian American viewers, but also to a broader television audience?

-- Does the sample tape show the skills and/or potential of the applicant to complete the proposed project?
+- Does the sample demonstrate the skills and/or potential of the applicant to complete the proposed project?

 - Has CAAM recently funded a similar topic, issue or treatment?